LArSoft/larsoft.github.io/wiki/Core_Services_Review.md

 (also called "shove everything into `detinfo`")

-Functions and configuration parameters moved from one service to another(#Functions-and-configuration-parameters-moved-from-one-service-to-another)
+Functions and configuration parameters moved from one service to another
 ------------------------------------------------------------------------------------------------------------------------------------------------------

   Function                  Old service       New service                   New name        FHiCL parameter name